6plosive/portfolio/content/posts/rcr-writeup/Note-service.md

 ## Note-Service

 ### 🫣 Observation
 We see a very simple flask website with file upload and download function.
 When you upload a file on the website, it will save the file and change the file name as the base64 of the content's first 50 bytes.
-Meaning if I uploaded a file named `abc.txt` with content ```abcdefg```, the file will be saved as ```YWJjZGVmZw==``` as the file name, with the content as ```abcdefg```.
+This means if you upload a file named `abc.txt` with the content `abcdefg`, the file will be saved with the name `YWJjZGVmZw==` and the content will remain `abcdefg`.

 Observation 1: If the file is not uploaded before, you cannot retrieve the file.
 Also, if the file already existed on the server, the uploaded file will not replace the original file.

-But why does these matter?
+But why does this matter?
 Let's check out a snippet of the backend for the upload file and see where the vulnerability lies,
 ```python
 @app.route("/", methods=["GET", "POST"]) #11
 def index(): #12